 - Pour batter into previously prepared loaf pan and bake for 50 minutes or until the toothpick inserted in the middle comes out clean.

-Store: Store bread in an airtight container or bag in a cool dry place for up to 3 days.
-After refrigerate for another 3 days or proceed to freezing.
+- Store: Store bread in an airtight container in a cool dry place for up to 3 days.
+After refrigerate for another 3 days.

 - Oil: Any mild tasting oil like light olive oil, melted coconut oil, grapeseed oil will work.